wjxway/EasyEinsteinSummation/README.md

-For more details, please check the Mathematica documentation built in the package (Woking...).
+For more details, please check the Mathematica documentation built in the package (Working...).
 (The package is properly written so the documentation can seamlessly integrate into the documentation center!)